 Next, grab just the bases from the sets the chosen factions came from.
-For example, if you have Viking Explorers vs. Itty Critter Vigilantes, take the bases from Oops You Did It Again, What Were We Thinking, Big in Japan, and That '70s Expansion to make your base deck.
+For example, if you have Luchador Vikings vs. Itty Critter Vigilantes, take the bases from International Incident, Oops You Did It Again, Big in Japan, and That '70s Expansion to make your base deck.
 Shuffle the base cards together.

 Draw one base per player, plus one (e.g., four bases for three players), and place them face up in the middle of the table.
 Each player draws five cards from their deck.
 If you have no minions in your opening hand, you may show your hand, discard it, and draw a new hand of five cards; you must keep the second hand.
-Whoever most recently repeated a common mistake goes first.
+Whoever most recently visited another country goes first.
 Play continues clockwise.

-THE PHASESOFA TURN
+THE PHASES OF A TURN